What we do…

 - Classes 1 to 5 – A minimum of 2 sessions per week with one session of Dynamic Learning and one session of Cognitive Games.

-- Classes 9 to 12 – A minimum of 2 sessions per week with one session of Circuit Training and one session of Active Tracks / Open Air Gyms
+- Classes 9 to 12 – A minimum of 2 sessions per week with one session of Circuit Training and one session of Yoga with Active Tracks or use of Open Air Gyms

 - All Dynamic Learning, Circuit Training & Active Tracks sessions are performed with customised music recorded with instructions and timings in the indoor class rooms / auditorium of the school.
 Cognitive Games are conducted either indoors or outdoors in the outdoor playgrounds / courts.
 Open Air Gyms are dedicated spaces created in the school / community.

 Maverick Fit Kids has been devised with two distinct hierarchies: